th3zigg/tcshopbasket/README.md

 # Shopping Basket Example

-This code demonstrates a shopping basket with logic for apply discounts
+This code demonstrates a shopping basket with logic for applying discounts.

 ### Testing